alexedwards/stack/README.md

 ### Why?

-- Stack provides a inbuilt request-scoped map for sharing data (or *context*) between handlers.
+- Stack provides a inbuilt request-scoped map for sharing data (or *context*) between HTTP handlers.
 - It also lets you create stackable, reusable, handler chains in the Alice style.
 - It's compatible with the common `func(http.Handler) http.Handler` middleware pattern.
 - Chains satisfy the `http.Handler` interface, so they can be used with the `http.DefaultServeMux`.